maakintosh/discord-clone/README.md

 2. install [Extension: Remote Development ](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) on your VSCode
 3. start [Docker desktop](https://www.docker.com/ja-jp/products/docker-desktop/) on your local machine or install it if you don't have it (sorry).
 4. click skyblue-color button at the bottom left VSCode editor and select "Reopen in container".
 This project's devcontainer will spin up soon.
-   if you successfully spins up devcontainer, docker desktop container will be like this.
+If you successfully spins up devcontainer, docker desktop container will be like this.

    <img width="900" alt="devcontainer" src="https://github.com/maakintosh/discord-clone/assets/102001127/15ada155-165e-4534-a0ae-84c13783de8b">

    > Everything you need is already setup, so no additional configuration is required. wow.

-5. start dev environment from inside the devcontainer running:
+6. start dev environment from inside the devcontainer running:

 ```bash
 npm run dev